NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/contamination_NGS.md

-# Tutorial on removing contamination from NGS sequence data
+# How to remove contamination from NGS sequence data

 ## Tutorial datasets
 The data for this tutorial can be found on Saga in the folder: